pj1234678/BirthdayLetter/README.md

-# BirthdayLetter - Bannerbomb Rewritten in Rust
+# BirthdayLetter - Letterbomb Rewrite in Rust

 BirthdayLetter is an enhanced version of the LetterBomb exploit, designed to provide a seamless and reliable experience for the Wii community.
 Unlike its predecessor, BirthdayLetter addresses inherent issues related to server-dependent functionality and ensures a lasting solution for users.